News

 As of 2/6/2020, the follow restrictions are in place:

-- Only healthy visitors over the age of 12 will be permitted to visit with patients.
+- Only healthy visitors over the age of 12will be permitted to visit with patients.
 (Children are capable of transmitting the flu virus for some time before onset of illness.)

 - People experiencing fever, chills, headache, cough, sore throat, and/or muscle aches are contagious; therefore, we ask these people to refrain from visiting our patients in person.